Collection Development Policy

 • To include works of enduring value as well as timely materials on current issues

-• To select materials based on community needs and interests
+• To select materials responsive to the needs and interests of the community

 • To supplement resources through the use of electronic access and interlibrary loan